 - Spirulina Mint – 3 Tablespoons chia seeds + 1 Cup cashew milk + 10 mint leaves, finely chopped + 1 teaspoon spirulina powder + 3-5 drops stevia

 Mix all the ingredients for whichever flavor combination you like, and refrigerate for at least 30 minutes.
 If you dislike the chia texture, you can add all ingredients to your blender and process until super smooth.

 Top with fresh fruit, such as mango or your favorite berries.

 Connect and Let’s Discuss Easy Chia Seed Pudding Recipes!

-Did you learn any amazing health and beauty benefits chia seeds?
+Did you learn any amazing health and beauty benefits of chia seeds?
 I would love to hear what your favorite easy chia seed pudding recipe is.
 Let me know in the comments below.
 You can also connect with me @Eat_Your_Nutrition on Instagram.
 I love seeing your photos. #EatYourNutrition #LauraVillanueva

 NEED MORE ADVICE ON GUT HEALTH?

-If you’re seriously interested in getting healthy, restoring your digestion and boosting your energy then check out my new comprehensive program Restore your Gut Health, details here https://eatyournutrition.com/restore-your-gut-health-enrollment.
-In the program you get a ton of delicious satisfying recipes as well as strategies that will help rebuild your intestinal flora.
+If you’re seriously interested in getting healthy, restoring your digestion, and boosting your energy then check out my new comprehensive program Restore your Gut Health, details here https://eatyournutrition.com/restore-your-gut-health-enrollment.
+In the program, you get a ton of delicious satisfying recipes as well as strategies that will help rebuild your intestinal flora.

-Or join me on my Facebook page https://www.facebook.com/EatYourNutrition, where I’ll be sharing more information, tips and recipes to help you live a happier, healthier life.
+Or join me on my Facebook page https://www.facebook.com/EatYourNutrition, where I’ll be sharing more information, tips, and recipes to help you live a happier, healthier life.